KSCU-radio/radio-recorder/readme.md

 - Uploads recorded shows to an Amazon S3 bucket
 - Sends an email to DJs with a link to download their recorded show
 - Schedules recordings for the next 24 shows using the Spinitron API
+- Ignores shows that are tagged with the 'automation' category.

 ## Requirements